ePaul/DCIT/README.md

 MSc Program in Cognitive Systems charles.violand@uni-potsdam.de

-It assumes dimlex.html is located at ../connectives-xml/dimlex.xml , tweet files are located at ../tweets-xml/ , and POS-tagged files have the same name with -tagged.txt extension and are located at ../tweets-pos-tagged/ .
+From DCIT_Tool, it assumes dimlex.html is located at ../connectives-xml/dimlex.xml , tweet files are located at ../tweets-xml/ , and POS-tagged files have the same name with -tagged.txt extension and are located at ../tweets-pos-tagged/ .
 Results are written to files with _new.xml extension and saved to ../results/ , which is created if it does not exist.

 To run on (a) specific file(s):